Higher spin glueballs from functional methods: Glueball bound state equations

 Color indices are suppressed.
 This is a special case of the general four-gluon correlator $G_{\mu\nu\rho\sigma}(x,y,z,u)$, from which we can derive a two-body bound state equation.
 This Bethe-Salpeter equation (BSE) allows the determination of the pole mass corresponding to the scalar glueball.

-This establishes the connection between the two-body bound state equation and the lattice formalism to calculate glueball masses.
-The latter uses correlation functions of gauge invariant operators, whereas the former relies on four-point functions of gluons which are gauge variant objects.
-The information of the pole, however, is a gauge invariant information contained in the four-point function.
+This contrasts the calculation of glueball masses in the functional bound state and the lattice formalisms.
+The latter uses correlation functions of gauge invariant operators like $O_1$, whereas the former relies on four-point functions of gluons which are gauge variant objects.
+The information of the pole, however, is gauge invariant information contained in the four-point function.
 The relation of composite operators like $O_1(x)$ to the tensor bases of Bethe-Salpeter amplitudes is explored in Sec.~\ref{sec:comp_ops}.

 We close this discussion by emphasizing that the presence of a pole in the four-point function $G_{\mu\nu\rho\sigma}(x,y,z,u)$ is a sufficient condition for the presence of a pole in the correlator $D(P)$ assuming there are no cancellations with higher orders.
 While we cannot formally rule this out, in practice it is difficult to imagine how such a cancelation would come about even at the perturbative level.
 On the other hand, the absence of a pole in the four-point functions does not exclude the possibility of poles in $D(P)$, since it can still be present in higher contributions.